-Climate change, the overexploitation of the finite resources of our earth and high population growth present historically new challenges to the global economy.
+Climate change, overexploitation of finite resources and high population growth present historically new challenges to the planet.
 Ideologies will not help to master the challenges ahead.
-It is central to find ways to transform current economic systems.
+Current economic systems need a revolutionary change.

 The objective: our children and grandchildren have a future worth living.